whitneyburton/portfolios/students/1608-back/noah-berman/mod2portfolio.md

 From Mike Schutte - "Hey Noah!
 Just want to say thanks for all your work with the coffeebot on Slack (and your general enthusiasm for coffee).
 For a community that basically requires caffeine, your work to optimize our supply chain helps us all do the important work we are here to do.
 Let me know if you need any help, and until then, I’ll make sure to keep the /coffee_brewing !"

+From Tommasina - "Noah has continued to play a key role in our Pahlka Posse, participating in developing our healthy eating game in JavaScript and Ruby, and creating opportunities for students to gather for important documentaries  and to discuss pertinent political issues.
+I see that he's well-respected across the school for the clarity of his ideas, his commitment to ideals and open discussion, and his ingenuity and passion for coffee in crafting a coffee brewing Slack Bot.
+I'm excited to see where his programming takes him, as it's likely to be at an important intersection of topics and technologies.
+Keep on keepin' on, Noah!"

 Me to Ali Schlereth - "Ali's leadership of Pahlka Posse has really pushed us forward as a group.
 She is able to keep us on track while still making sure everyone's opinions get heard, which is no mean feat.
 We wound up rewriting a huge chunk of a project in JS/Node and she jumped in and picked up a ton of the syntax/concepts really quickly, making serious progress towards bringing a suite of other apps together as one main game/app.
 Her willingness to just get things done has not only served Pahlka well but will surely serve her well in the post-Turing world!"

 ### Playing a Part